thatcatfromspace/competitive-programming/problems.md

 Explanation [here](https://aaronice.gitbook.io/lintcode/string/add-binary)

-1. Initialize variables `i` and `j` as indices pointing to the least significant digits of `a` and `b` respectively, and `carry` as 0.
+1. initialize variables `i` and `j` as indices pointing to the least significant digits of `a` and `b` respectively, and `carry` as 0.
-2. Initialize an empty string `res` to store the result.
+2. initialize an empty string `res` to store the result.
-3. Iterate through the strings `a` and `b` from right to left:
+3. iterate through the strings `a` and `b` from right to left:
-    - Add the current digits of `a` and `b` along with the carry.
+    - add the current digits of `a` and `b` along with the carry.
-    - Update carry as necessary.
+    - update carry as necessary.
-    - Append the sum modulo 2 to the result string.
+    - append the sum modulo 2 to the result string.
-4. If there is a carry after iterating through both strings, append it to the result string.
+4. if there is a carry after iterating through both strings, append it to the result string.
-5. Reverse the result string to get the correct binary representation of the sum.
+5. reverse the result string to get the correct binary representation of the sum.
-6. Return the result string.
+6. return the result string.

 ## Length of last word - [LeetCode](https://leetcode.com/problems/length-of-last-word/)